 Only solves height issues

-Selecting the correct kit depends on your specific toilet condition.
+Selecting the correct repair kit depends on your specific situation.

-Most toilet flange and seal repairs can be completed in under two hours.
+Most toilet flange repairs can be completed in 60–120 minutes.

 Remove mounting bolts